Ancient rocks, ancient like glaciation, tumbled through centuries and through time, etched their way into the earth.

-The wind sounded like water, like waves, pushing though leaves of the highest trees, waving above and so below, all around me.
-A bird repeated a stanza, its song hollow, echoing.
+The wind sounded like water, like waves, pushing though leaves of the highest trees, waving above and so below, all around.
+A bird repeated a stanza, its song a hollow, echoing.

 you give me steps to climb to your highest elevation